 I love getting to interact with a wide range of people in my role.
 I speak with students, academics, support staff and many more and as a result I get to fully immerse myself into the university.
 I also have to problem solve and support students with a variety of issues that come through our front door.
 Knowing that my role makes a difference to the lives of students who come to see me, makes it all worthwhile.

 Away from the office I like to bushwalk, cycle, and bake bread!

 Emma Mou – Advocate (she/her)

-The thing I love the most about my role is hearing the stories and perspectives of students from varied walks of life.
-I enjoy learning from others and working together with students to help them through the challenges that university (and life!) undoubtably presents.
+The thing I love the most about working as a Student Advocate is hearing the stories and perspectives of students from many different walks of life.
+I am always learning in this role, and I enjoy helping others work through the challenges that university (and life!) undoubtedly presents.

 Kate Davey – Advocate (she/her)

 I have been lucky enough to work as a Student Advocate for many years now.
 I understand the opportunities that can open-up for those who have been fortunate enough to access education.
 But I also understand that it is not always easy.